 VH1

-VH1 (originally an initialism of Video Hits One) is an American basic cable television network based in New York City.
-It was created by Warner-Amex Satellite Entertainment, at the time a division of Warner Communications and the original owner of MTV, and launched on January 1, 1985, in the former space of Turner Broadcasting System's short-lived Cable Music Channel.
-The channel is currently owned by Paramount Global.
-The channel was originally conceived to build upon the success of then-sister channel MTV by playing music videos targeting a slightly older demographic and focusing on the lighter, softer side of popular music.
-Like MTV, VH1 ultimately drifted away from music videos and into reality television programming, albeit with a focus on music personalities and celebrities, and shows targeting African-American audiences.
-VH1 is best known for franchises such as Behind the Music, the I Love… series, the Celebreality block, Love & Hip Hop, and RuPaul's Drag Race.
-As of July 2023, approximately 90.2 million American households received VH1.
+VH1 (originally an initialism for Video Hits One) is an American basic cable television network that launched on January 1, 1985, and is currently owned by the BET Networks subsidiary of Paramount Global's CBS Entertainment Group based in New York City.
+The network was originally owned by Warner-Amex Satellite Entertainment; a division of Warner Communications, and the original owner of then-sister channel MTV at the time.
+It was launched in the channel space of Turner Broadcasting System's short-lived Cable Music Channel.
+VH1 was originally conceived to build upon the success of MTV by playing music videos targeting a slightly older demographic focusing on the lighter, softer side of popular music.
+Like MTV, VH1 ultimately drifted away from music and into reality television programming, albeit with a focus on music personalities and celebrities, and shows targeting African-American audiences.
+VH1 is best known for franchises such as Behind the Music, the I Love… series, the Celebreality block, Love & Hip Hop, and Basketball Wives.
+As of December 2023, VH1 is available in approximately 67,481,000 American households; down from 90.2 million in January 2016.

 References